OpenDSA/OpenDSA/RST/en/Glossary.rst

       It stores any active local variable and the return address from which a new subroutine is being called, so that this information can be recovered when the subroutine terminates.

+   acyclic graph
+      :to-term: directed acyclic graph :label: types
+      In :term:`graph` terminology, a graph that contains no :term:`cycles`.

+   adjacent
+      Two nodes of a :term:`tree` or two :term:`vertices` of a graph are said to be adjacent if they have an :term:`edge` connecting them.

    adjacency list
       An implementation for a :term:`graph` that uses an (array-based)